christopheml/aoc2018/README.md

 This one required more Kotlin collection stuff and an extensive use of `Pair<A, B>`, even if that kind of structure is usually and indication you need a dedicated class for the job.
 I didn't really focus on efficiency, trying to get readable code and reworking it only if performance seems to be an issue.

+### Day 4

+First real difficult step of the 2018 calendar and the return of an all time favorite: input parsing!

+Everything that could go wrong here went wrong: I overengineered part of the logic and ended up with tons of useless complexity.
+To make things worse, my initial design wasn't flexible enough and I ran into a corner case that forced me into a ugly hack.

+This is definitely an implementation I need to rework when I get a clearer view of what idiomatic Kotlin is.